 High Heels are Dangerous to Womens Health

-Other studies used sensors and cameras to measure the force acting on the knee joints and the shock waves travelling up their bodies from the heel strikes caused by flats, two inch heels, and 3.5 inch heels.
+Other studies used sensors and cameras to measure the force acting on the knee joints and the shock waves traveling up their bodies from the heel strikes caused by flats, two-inch, and 3.5-inch.
 As the heels got higher, the compression inside the knee increased.
-Heels two inches and high changed the join positions at the ankle, hip, and trunk.
-These changes will inevitable alter posture and put strain on the lower back.
+Heels two inches and high changed the joint positions at the ankle, hip, and trunk.
+These changes will inevitably alter posture and put a strain on the lower back.

 Even though it takes a long time to start feeling the effects of osteoarthritis, it comes suddenly and cannot be cured.
 80% of Americans suffering from arthritis have osteoarthritis, and there are over 300,000 artificial knee replacement surgeries performed every year due to knee osteoarthritis.
 The study concludes that low-heels (1 inch) or no heels are best for protecting yourself against osteoarthritis of the knees.

 3 Easy Tips In Managing Diabetes and Diabetes Diet Plan

 The Truth About Hormone Therapy

 Getting Your Kids Active – Lead by Example